lucaskjaero/lucas-kjaero-website/content/pages/recruiter/index.md

 ### What's the best way to get in contact?
 Email is the best, but other methods also work.
 My email is lucas AT lucaskjaerozhang DOT com.

-### I have your US phone number, can I call you there?
-Unfortunately I don't currently use that number or check voicemails, as I am not living in the US.
-I'm still holding on to the phone number, but for now it's not possible to reach me there.

 ## Compensation
 ### What are your salary expectations?